 III: Commitment to Diversity

-The Graduate Division is committed to recruiting, enrolling, supporting, and matriculating a diverse student body reflecting the cultural and ethnic complexity of our state and nation.
+The Graduate Division is committed to recruiting, enrolling, supporting, and matriculating a diverse student body reflecting the complexity of our state and nation.
 The Graduate Division oversees recruitment and retention efforts to welcome excellent graduate students into the university community.

 Our Goals